50,000+ US buyers

 The Copart auction fees calculator includes these extra costs common in US auctions:

-📋 Disclaimer: This Copart fee calculator provides estimates based on standard 2026 fee schedules and should not be used as the sole basis for purchasing decisions.
+Educational & Planning Tool: This Copart fee calculator 2026 provides estimates based on standard 2026 fee schedules and should not be used as the sole basis for purchasing decisions.
 Actual fees may vary based on specific auction location, time of year, vehicle condition, and current promotions.
-Always verify fees with the specific Copart location before bidding.
-The developers are not liable for any decisions made based on the information provided by this calculator.
-Last updated: February 2026.